Header Image

 Each topic has key learning points, which are identified as ‘take aways’ in planning.
 This is to ensure depth of learning is secure in science and that there is progression in each year group and within each topic.

-‘Working scientifically’ is at the heart of science and children will learn to investigate and to develop their knowledge through observation and enquiry.
+‘Working scientifically’ is at the heart of science and children will learn to investigate and to develop their disciplinary knowledge through observation and enquiry.
 They will gain an understanding of simple tests that they can do and how to use results to draw conclusions.

 Scientific knowledge is based on facts which children will be taught alongside developing the scientific vocabulary needed to support their learning.